queengooborg/PlusTiC-Reforged/README.md

 Remember the classic [PlusTiC mod](https://www.curseforge.com/minecraft/mc-mods/plusticminusbad) for 1.12.2?
 Ever wanted to see an update for modern Minecraft versions?
 Well, look no further, because PlusTiC Reforged is here!

 > [!NOTE]
-> PlusTiC Reforged is still in early development stages and is not ready for testing.
-Please check back at a later time.
+> PlusTiC Reforged is still in early development stages.
+As such, bugs and crashes may be present.
+Please report any bugs to the project's issue tracker so they may be fixed.
-> In the meantime, downloads for 1.12.2 are available through the CurseForge pages of both the [original mod](https://www.curseforge.com/minecraft/mc-mods/plusticminusbad) and [this one](https://www.curseforge.com/minecraft/mc-mods/plustic-reforged).

 ## About